sandfox/node-basic-redis-factory/README.md

 var client = redisFactory(redis, opts);
 ```

-it's arguements are
+it's arguments are
 - `redis`: the redis module to use
 - `opts` : either a url connection string or an object

-if opts is an object then the factory will look for for following keys on the object
+if opts is an object then the factory will look for the following keys on the object
-and if they are not found fallback to defaults
+and fallback to defaults for any missing values (host: `127.0.01`, port: `6379`, no authentication).

+- `url` : a url connection string.
-- `host`: the host to connect to (default '127.0.0.1').
+- `host`: the host to connect to.
-- `port`: the port to connect to (default `6379`).
+- `port`: the port to connect to.
 - `password`: the password to authenticate with, if not supplied then no auth will applied.
 - `opts`: an options object as expected by [`redis.createClient`](https://github.com/mranney/node_redis#rediscreateclient).

+If `opts.url` is supplied then `opts.host`, `opts.port`, and `opts.password` keys will be ignored.

 A `factory` function is available on the main export.
 This function allows you have a factory instance that is bound to a redis module.